How to Get Married in Croatia as a Foreigner

 Here’s what to do next;

-Translate the documents into Croatian by a certified translator.
-Translayte offers fast, accurate, 100% guaranteed accepted certified document translation in Croatian for your marriage application.
+• Translate the documents into Croatian by a certified translator.
+Translayte offers fast, accurate, 100% guaranteed, certified document translation into Croatian for your marriage application.

 Start this process early.
-Getting apostilles can take several weeks, depending on your country, and authorities in Croatia won’t accept incomplete paperwork.
+Getting apostilles can take several weeks, depending on your country, and Croatian authorities won’t accept incomplete paperwork.

 Apostille vs legalisation: What’s the difference?

 An apostille is a special stamp or certificate that authenticates your document for international use.
 But you only need it if your country is a member of the Hague Apostille Convention.
-If your country is not part of the Hague Convention, your documents must go through legalisation instead.
+If your country is not a party to the Hague Apostille Convention, your documents must be legalised instead.
 The process to legalise your document is more complex:

-Submit it to your country’s Ministry of Foreign Affairs to be authenticated.
+• Submit it to your country’s Ministry of Foreign Affairs for authentication.

-Finally, submit it to the Croatian embassy or consulate to be legalised before it can be accepted in Croatia.
+• Finally, submit it to the Croatian embassy or consulate for legalisation before it can be accepted in Croatia.

 Steps for getting married in Croatia